bangadang/stackIT/FS25/Dataengineering.md

 ## BaseX, XPath, XQuery

 ## Graph Databases
 These DB store entities and relationships between these entities.
 They consist of nodes and edges.
-A node is an instance of an object and has properties (e.g. name).
-Edges have a directional significance and have a type describing the relationship (e.g. friend, married).
-The nodes are usually organized by relationships, which allow us to find interesting pattern.
+- A node is an instance of an object and has properties (e.g. name)
+- Edges have a directional significance and have a type describing the relationship (e.g. friend, married).
+- The nodes are usually organized by relationships, which allow us to find interesting pattern.
 (Can be traversed by DFS, BFS)
 Common GraphDB are Neo4j, FlockDB, ArangoDB **Example**
 ((Person({name: Alice, ..}) --[loves]-->(Person({name: Bob, ..})))